Techtonica/curriculum/projects/eventonica/eventonica-part6-postgres.md

 1. (Only if you created the `user_events` table): Now, when displaying users and their events on the webpage, can you use SQL joins to get a list of event names that each user has saved?

+### Troubleshooting
+If you are getting HTTP 304 back from your GET requests, it means that the contents of the JSON is identical to when the browser fetched it before.
+If you're seeing this and you believe the data _should_ be different, i.e. you've added or deleted data in the database, it may be a timing issue.
+Make sure you are waiting for the database calls to **resolve their promises** before sending back your Express response.

 ### Challenge

 - Add API test coverage for your endpoints using supertest